 - Hormone flexes – highest in the morning (reason why men tend to get erection in the morning); if morning is low, very high chance of low T; sometimes the recommendation is to measure 3 or 4 samples from the same day at different times

 - Blood proteins – for blood tests, 98% of T is attached to protein & only about 2% is free T; 60-80% attached to SHBG and is biologically inactive, 20-40% is bound to a protein called albumin where it can become free & biologically active

 - Variation due to individuals and age

-- The blood based test might be affected by sudden stress induced by the fear of needles
+- The blood test results may have an impact from sudden stress—from the fear of needles

 Other key information relevant to testosterone testing

 - Tightly bound to T (60 – 80%)